Tiny Urban Kitchen

 Grilled Octopus

-Sous vide octopus leg in 1 tsp olive oil and salt and pepper at 190 °F for 5 hours.
+Sous vide octopus leg in 1 teaspoon olive oil and salt and pepper at 190 °F for 5 hours.
 Remove purple skin and then grill over high heat until just charred.
 (I used a grill pan).
 Serve with pureed butternut squash soup, microgreens, chives, grilled cippolini onions and sliced palm hearts.

 Home version of Spanish Grilled Octopus